Originally posted 2022-03-29 18:55:44.

 Sharjah Heritage Museum

-When it comes to listing the best culture and historical places in Sharjah, I definitely can’t overlook Sharjah heritage area in the list.
-Located close to Corniche and in the Heart of Sharjah, this museum comes with a significant amount of activities for history lovers.
-Sharjah heritage is among those famous places in Sharjah where you will find every aspect of Emirati tradition, from spiritual traditions to surviving in the desert.
-Ticket prices differ for children and adults.
-For Childrens between between 2 to 12 years is AED 10 while above 13 years old is AED 10.
+Among the best cultural and historical places in Sharjah, Sharjah Heritage Area is definitely worth mentioning.
+Located close to the Corniche and in the heart of Sharjah, this museum comes with a significant amount of activities for history lovers.
+Sharjah Heritage Area is among those famous places in Sharjah where you will find every aspect of Emirati tradition, from spiritual traditions to surviving in the desert.
+It’s a must-visit for those interested in delving into the rich cultural heritage of the region and exploring its historical treasures.

 Sharjah Arts Museum

-Sharjah is a central source of Art in the UAE.
-There’s no reason you miss Sharjah arts museum when you’re in Sharjah.
-The Sharjah Art Museum was inaugurated in 1997 and at that time it was the first purpose-built art museum in the Gulf region.
-This three-storey Sharjah art museum today carries over 4000 titles printed in Arabic, English, and various other languages, in addition to an archive of graphic and audio materials.
-As you get onto the first floor, You’ll be astonished with a collection of Arab artists’ artworks.
-The museum features artworks of many Arab countries most notably Syria, Palestine, Egypt, Morocco, Jordan, Sudan and Yemen.
+Sharjah is a central source of art in the UAE.
+When you’re in Sharjah, there’s no reason to miss the Sharjah Arts Museum.
+The Sharjah Art Museum was inaugurated in 1997 and was the first purpose-built art museum in the Gulf region.
+This three-story Sharjah Art Museum carries over 4000 titles printed in Arabic, English, and various other languages, in addition to an archive of graphic and audio materials.
+As you get onto the first floor, you’ll see a collection of Arab artists’ artworks.
+The museum features artworks of many Arab countries, most notably Syria, Palestine, Egypt, Morocco, Jordan, Sudan, and Yemen.
+It’s a prominent cultural hub among the places to visit in Sharjah, showcasing the diverse and rich heritage of Arab art and culture.

 Sharjah Archaeology Museum

-Perfectly placed behind Sharjah television building, Sharjah archaeology museum is known as a treasury for all those art and culture buffs who’re seeking an opportunity to boost their understanding about UAE historical art and culture.
-This museum exhibits the historical past of the UAE region.
-You’ll find out about the Arab civilizations and how Arabs particularly UAE progressed from the stone age to today through the artifacts, coins, jewellry, pottery and ancient weapons.
-Entry cost is only AED 10.
+Perfectly placed behind the Sharjah television building, the Sharjah Archaeology Museum is a treasure for all art and culture buffs.
+It is an opportunity to boost their understanding of UAE historical art and culture.
+This museum exhibits the historical past of the UAE region, allowing visitors to delve into the rich heritage and history of the area.
+You’ll find out about Arab civilizations and how Arabs, particularly UAE, progressed from the Stone Age to today through artifacts, coins, jewelry, pottery, and ancient weapons.
+Entry cost is only AED 10, making it accessible to all who wish to explore the cultural and historical treasures of Sharjah.

 The Aviation Museum Sharjah

-While I’ve already discussed a few Sharjah museums , it sometimes might be worth considering others as each of these museums has a different taste.
-It was constructed by the Ruler of Sharjah in 1932 after an agreement with the British.
-As the name suggests, this museum is dedicated to Aviation.
-If you’re interested in aircraft, it is the best option especially as there are all types aircrafts.
+While I’ve already discussed a few Sharjah museums, it sometimes might be worth considering others as each museum has a different taste.
+It was constructed by the Sharjah ruler in 1932 after an agreement with the British.
+As the name suggests, this museum is dedicated to aviation.
+In addition, there are a variety of types of aircraft, so if you’re interested in aircraft, this is the best option for you.
 It even displays jets dating back to the early 1900s.

 Being a proudly cultural city, There are plenty of historical places in Sharjah.
 Listed below are few, so you enjoy the best of Sharjah.